abhisheks008/abhisheks008/README.md

 ## Hi there Abhishek Sharma here!👋

-## ▶ :computer: Currently, I am a Software Development intern at [Learnbird Innovative Solutions](learnbird.in) ◀
+## ▶ :computer: I'm a Python Developer and Competitive Coder  ◀
-:star:  **I’m currently working as a Python :snake: Developer and Data Analyst**
+:star:  **I’m currently working on a Machine Learning Project as a Python :snake: Developer and Data Analyst**

 :nerd_face: **Currently learning Java**